HengyueLi/Fortran_Install/README.md

 run "python3 compile.py [o]" in command line where compile.py is in /Install.
 [o] represent options while can be empty.
 One can check detailes by "python3 compile.py -h".

-## some illusrtations:
+## Some illusrtations:
--c : set compiler .  "python3 compile.py -c gfortran" for instance.
-The defult compiler is 'ifort' -f : set some flag to compiler.
+* -c : set compiler .  "python3 compile.py -c gfortran" for instance.
+The defult compiler is 'ifort'
+* -f : set some flag to compiler.
--l : add some lib path to compiler.
+* -l : add some lib path to compiler.
 The syntax is the same in general compilers.
 For example '-llapack' to use lapack.

 # How to use.
 After the compiling, one can found many '.o' files in /Ofil and '.mod' in /Mods.
 Only this object files can be used.
 For instance one may use the lib in his own code 'main.f90', then compile the code by use 'gfortran /Ofil/*.o -IMods main.f90 -o run.exe'.
 One should notice that the chosen compiler should be the same as the previous using.